What is grammar?

 You can familiarise yourself with some of the terms your child will be taught in our grammar glossary for parents.

-Designed by English teachers, Bedrock Grammar is a video-taught, human-narrated grammar curriculum, designed to lead learners through the grammar they need to communicate effectively.
+Designed by English teachers, Bedrock's grammar curriculum is a video-taught, human-narrated grammar curriculum, designed to lead learners through the grammar they need to communicate effectively.

-Not only does Bedrock Grammar teach learners to identify grammar techniques, but its 80+ bespoke activities intill in learners a mastery of grammar techniques.
+Not only does Bedrock's grammar curriculum teach learners to identify grammar techniques, but its 80+ bespoke activities instil in learners a mastery of grammar techniques.

-Learners on Bedrock Grammar complete free-writing tasks, explore original fiction and non-fiction, and even play games - all of these activities work together to provide a consistent, contextualised grammar curriculum for learners of all ages.
+Learners using Bedrock's core curriculum complete free-writing tasks, explore original fiction and non-fiction, and even play games - all of these activities work together to provide a consistent, contextualised grammar curriculum for learners of all ages.